hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-monitoring-using-prometheus-and-grafana-in-hpe-greenlake-for-private-cloud-enterprise.md

 ---
-title: Kubernetes monitoring using Prometheus and Grafana in HPE GreenLake for Private Cloud Enterprise
+title: Adding observability stack to a Kubernete cluster using Prometheus and Grafana in HPE GreenLake for Private Cloud Enterprise
 date: 2024-01-04T09:08:32.582Z
 author: Guoping Jia
 authorimage: /img/guoping.png